be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 # Message Registry Service

 In order to be a Document Provider one MUST implement a Message Registry Service and Register that service on the Provider Registry Service.
-This service MUST follow the [eBox Message Registry open api Spec](../openapi/ebox-rest-2.1.yaml)
+This service MUST follow the [e-Box Message Registry open api Spec](../openapi/ebox-rest-2.1.yaml)

-## Introspect of an eBox Enterprise Oauth Token
+## Introspect of an e-Box Enterprise Oauth Token

 The DP methods are secured by Oauth2 tokens.
 Instropsecting these token can be tricky since they instrospect endpoint security is quite high using oauth itself to secure the call to the ``/introspect`` endpoint.

-The introspect endpoint return serveral information the most important being the organization Cbe which is the unique identifier of an organization and of it's eBox.
+The introspect endpoint return serveral information the most important being the organization Cbe which is the unique identifier of an organization and of it's e-Box.

 Here is an example introspect payload.